loopbackio/loopback-next/packages/rest-crud/README.md

-If you would like more flexibility, e.g. if you would only like to define a default `CrudRest` controller or repository, you can use the two helper methods (`defineCrudRestController` and `defineCrudRepositoryClass`) exposed from `@loopback/rest-crud`.
-These functions will help you create controllers and respositories using code.
+If you would like more flexibility, e.g. if you would only like to define a default `CrudRest` controller or repository, you can use the two helper methods (`defineCrudRestController` from `@loopback/rest-crud` and `defineEntityCrudRepositoryClass` from `@loopback/repository`).
+These functions will help you create controllers and repositories using code.

 For the examples in the following sections, we are also assuming a model named `Product`, and a datasource named `db` have already been created.